beabow2/SCR-Program/README.md

-# SCR-Program
+# SCR_Program

-These program is writen to analysis SCR response timely.
-We also hope that we can analysis enornomous SCR raw datas at one click.
+This program is written to analyze SCR responses timely.
+We also hope that we can analyze numerous SCR raw data at once.